European Factors to Watch-European equity futures rise

 > US STOCKS-Wall Street ends sharply higher as China jitters ebb

-> Nikkei edges lower as Fanuc, Tokyo Electron weigh; Fed in focus
+> Nikkei edges lower as Fanuc, Tokyo Electron dive; Fed in focus

 > TREASURIES-Prices dip as Chinese stocks stabilize, new issues loom